crykn/gdx-wiki/_wiki/maven-integration.md

 *Note* that the HTML project might not be recognized as a GWT project by Eclipse.
 To fix this, right click the project, go to *Properties -> Google -> Web Toolkit*.
 Check "Use Google Web Toolkit".
 Then go to *Properties -> Google -> Web Application*, check "This project has a WAR directory", specify `target/webapp` and finally check "Launch and deploy from this directory".

-From there on you can [Project Setup, Running & Debugging](project-setup,-running-&-debugging) just as you'd do if you setup your projects via the gdx-setup-ui.
+From there on you can run & debug just as you'd do if you setup your projects via the gdx-setup-ui.

 If you change anything in the assets, you need to run "mvn -Phtml package" again and refresh the html project in Eclipse.